jenningsloy318/Docker-Cluster/Kubernetes/Deployment/systemd/systemd_deployment_instruction.md

     next step is to deploy kubeDNS

-**10 install kubeDNS in kubernetes cluster to provide internal dns parse.**
+10. install kubeDNS in kubernetes cluster to provide internal dns parse.

-     10.1 since we don't bring up kubeDNS with kubernetes cluster, we need to deploy it seperately, first we need to prepar the pod.
+    - since we don't bring up kubeDNS with kubernetes cluster, we need to deploy it seperately, first we need to prepar the pod.
 I got the pod definination from [coreos install addons](https://coreos.com/kubernetes/docs/latest/deploy-addons.html)

       The [dns-addon.yml](./addons/dns-addon.yml), we need to modify ```${DNS_SERVICE_IP}``` to an address we'd like to set the pod , for example ```10.96.0.10```.

-     10.2  we can create it with
+    -  we can create it with

            ```shell
            kubectl create -f dns-addon.yml
            ```

-     10.3 check the pod
+    - check the pod

           ```shell
-          # kubectl get pod -n kube-system  -o wide
+          $ kubectl get pod -n kube-system  -o wide
           NAME                                        READY     STATUS    RESTARTS   AGE       IP               NODE
           kube-dns-v20-hvbbz                          3/3       Running   3          1d        192.168.9.77     kube-node1
           ```

-     10.4 check the service
+    - check the service

           ```shell
-          #kubectl get svc -n kube-system  -o wide
+          $kubectl get svc -n kube-system  -o wide
           NAME                   CLUSTER-IP       EXTERNAL-IP   PORT(S)         AGE       SELECTOR
           kube-dns               10.96.0.10       <none>        53/UDP,53/TCP   1d        k8s-app=kube-dns
           ```

-**11 Install dashboard.**
+11. Install dashboard.
      Dashboard is a webui to administrate the kuberntes cluster, the URL of dashboard is [dashboard github](https://github.com/kubernetes/dashboard), From the page, it show us the way to deploy it, but here I will modify some parameters to fit my need.

-    *  I need to asign a dedicated node to run this pod,modify ```deployment```section.
+    - I need to asign a dedicated node to run this pod,modify ```deployment```section.

        ```yaml
        nodeSelector:
             kubernetes.io/hostname: kube-master
        ```

-    * also want to use a dedicated port  and IP(added another IP on master) for dashboard servie, modify ```service```section.
+    - also want to use a dedicated port  and IP(added another IP on master) for dashboard servie, modify ```service```section.

       ```yaml